jac11/Keylogger_windows/README.md

 *  set the timer for email by second so if you set after 1 min set 60 second

 <img src = "images/7.png" width=350><img src = "images/8.png" width=350>

+## Language support :-
+* the code by default encoder is UTF-8
+* English language
+* UTF-8 support Unicode so can work fine with other language
+### Recommendations:-
+* to Complie from python to exe use windows 10
+* change the name file or folder in the script path it maybe broke the code so keep the names as itis
+## connect me :-
+* administrator@jacstory.tech
+*thank you